frangelli/arctouch_app/README.md

 ###Working Demo
 [http://projects.yepdev.com](http://projects.yepdev.com)

-To develop this app, i made use of [yeoman](http://yeoman.io).
+To develop this app, i used [yeoman](http://yeoman.io).
 So, if you want to build the app you should install yeoman and dependences.

-To build i did use Grunt ( that comes with yeoman ):
+To build i used Grunt ( that comes with yeoman ):

 `grunt build`